Quantifying With Only Positive Training Data: Experimental Setup

 As PAT\textsubscript{M} is the only algorithm tested that produces a model that can be used for several test samples, in Experiment \#4 we \textit{additionally} report the time spent by PAT\textsubscript{M} to only quantify the data, while disregarding the time spent with training.

 The implementation of TIcE provided by \cite{bekker2018estimating} only supports categorical features after binarization.
 Furthermore, numerical features should be in the range $[0,1]$.
 Yet, when a numerical feature is selected to split a node, only four sub-regions are created for the ranges $[0,0.25]$, $[0.25,0.5]$, $[0.5,0.75]$ and $[0.75,1]$.
 Since this implementation handles numerical data too simplistically and we only use numerical datasets, we developed our own implementation for TIcE.
-For each split, we divide the region into two sub-regions with roughly the same number of observations: one with all observations that are below or equal the median of the splitting feature, and the other with the remaining.
-We note that we sort the data to compute the median for each attribute that is evaluated as a split candidate, and we allow for a feature to be used more than once.
-The sorting could be avoided by keeping simultaneous presorted arrays with references to the observations.
+For each split, we divide the region into two sub-regions with roughly the same number of observations: one with all observations that are below or equal the median of the splitting feature, and the other with the remaining. { We adopt numpy's\footnote{\url{https://numpy.org/}} method to compute the median, which applies introselect and has linear performance for sample sizes with less than $2{,}000$ data points, such as the ones we use.
+We bench-marked its performance and show it in Figure~\ref{fig:numpy:median}.
+Therefore, the way we compute the median does not increase the time complexity of the algorithm.